Takhatgarh: Administration

 Takhatgarh comes under Sumerpur tehsil of Pali district in Rajasthan state.
 It is represented in the center under Pali (Lok Sabha constituency), while in state it is represented under the Sumerpur (Rajasthan Assembly constituency).
 First Sarpanch of the village was Saremal Kesarimal Sanghavi.
 It is a municipality of class IV since 1974.
 Takhatgarh was considered as town in 1951, but in the 1961, as definition of the town is changed, so it is made again rural during 1961 to 1974.
 Shri Banshilal Baldiya was first municipality chairman.

-He was visionary leader.
-He had planned many locations like new bus stand, Khedawas during his tenure.
-There are 25 wards for the municipality.
-Presently Takhatgarh has BJP board and Chairperson is Lalit Rankawat elected in 2021.
-Earlier recent chairmen in reverse chronological order are Ms. Ranjana Kumari, Raju Rawal, Ambadevi Rawal, Kanchan Jainam, Chandan Gandhi, Jayanti Jainam.

-Takhatgarh municipality is the only municipality in Rajasthan, which also manages the water supply to the town.